 Mothers of survivors frequently mentioned that they felt powerless when they tried to seek help for their daughters - they cited not receiving all the help they needed from police, health services, counselling services, and more.
 Though powerlessness was never mentioned explicitly, it was interwoven in all the discussions regarding attempts at seeking help.
 The mothers felt that their attempts were futile, services were lacking, and that they could do little to stop their daughters' trafficking trajectories.
-Two mothers, specifically, described their experiences of seeking help for their daughters and the systemic challenges they faced.
+Two mothers, in particular, described their experiences of seeking help for their daughters and the systemic challenges they faced.
 These quotations provide a clear narrative regarding mothers' desperate desires to help their children and the frustration of not being given the power and resources to do so.
-Mothers frequently felt that their voices were not heard and that they were sent in endless circles trying to obtain help from services.
+Mothers frequently felt that their voices were not heard and that they were sent in endless circles, trying to obtain help from services.

 "So, you know for me; there is absolutely no support.
 There are no services at the front end to help us, parents, to prevent this from happening.
 And I knew in my mind that this could happen to her.
 And I still could not stop it.
 I could not stop it with the help of the police.
 I could not stop it with the help of social workers.
 I could not stop it with the help of Peel Children's Centre.
-It is like a snowballing effect, there is nothing in place to help us parents to help stop this process." - Mother 1
+It is like a snowballing effect; there is nothing in place to help parents to stop this process." - Mother 1

 "...
 We must have called 100 places trying to get services.
-Like for 17-year-olds there's nothing for addiction, lots for up-to-16, lots for over 18, but 17 is a lost age group unless you have \$20,000 a month to spend, and even the other one for over-18, there is around an 18-month waiting list.
+Like for 17-year-olds, there is nothing for addiction, lots for up-to-16, lots for over 18, but 17 is a lost age group unless you have \$20,000 a month to spend, and even the other one for over18, there is around an 18-month waiting list.
 Well, 18 months when someone just got out of a month in the hospital.
-Even the psychiatrists at the hospital, they have no help, they can't lead you, they can't tell you where to go, they don't know, nobody knows what the book says as to "Here is where you can get help, here's the therapists that are there!"
-There's absolutely nothing there for abused women." - Mother 2 powerless.
-Survivors described services as uncomfortable, dehumanizing, and unhelpful in assisting them with their immediate and long-term needs.
-One survivor commented on the social services she had accessed, while another survivor shared with us the specific experience of the service she received in a clinic.
-Unsupportive staff, inappropriate questions, and lack of continuity in providing information were subthemes under lack of adequate assistance.
-Survivors felt that they had not received the help and respect that they expected and deserved.
+Even the psychiatrists at the hospital, they have no help, they cannot lead you, and they cannot tell you where to go, they do not know, nobody knows what the book says as to "Here is where you can get help, here are the therapists that are there!"
+There is absolutely nothing there for abused women." - Mother 2